MOFNY/mofny.github.io/README.md

 + Rookie Cards
 + 1/1s

+## Technologies Used

+The site has gone through many changes and updated.
+Here are some of the libraries and frameworks used:

++ Vue
++ Firebase
++ Google Fonts
++ Fancybox (latest version)
++ Lazysizes

 Please check out [http://royoswalt44.com/](http://royoswalt44.com/ "The Definitive Roy Oswalt Collection") to see the latest.

 A contact form can be found in the footer on every page.